TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

   * canonical_tag (str) - tag to push the image to if we built a new image.
   * build_id (str) - identifier of the CI build to put into metadata.
   * infra (str) - what section to pick from 'infra' field in the YAML.
+  * restrictions (Restrictions) - restrictions to apply to manifests.
   * labels ({str: str}) - labels to attach to the docker image.
   * tags ([str]) - tags to unconditionally push the image to.
   * checkout_metadata (CheckoutMetadata) - to get revisions.